 Your buyer may not have even thought of having a new home built, or might have assumed it was out of their budget.
 If you develop relationships with builders, you can then educate your buyers on the process and offer them another option to get into a new home.

 Sometimes, homebuilders have buyers who have homes they need to sell in order to qualify to purchase one of their newly built or to-be-built homes.
-This technique is traditionally called a “list-assist.”
-The homebuilder pays an agent a commission on the home the buyer is purchasing and in return, the agent lists and sells the contingent home for a deeply discounted commission.
+This technique is traditionally called a list-assist, a situation when a homebuilder pays an agent a commission on the home the buyer is purchasing and in return, the agent lists and sells the contingent home for a deeply discounted commission.

 There are great rewards for agents who take the time to meet and develop relationships with homebuilders.
-Learn how to develop relationships with homebuilders in our course How to Survive and Thrive in a Shifting Market.
+Learn how to develop relationships with homebuilders in our course How to Survive and Thrive in a Shifting Market in The Close Pro.

 While FSBOs are an obvious source of listings, many agents avoid them.
 Why?
 Because they think that an FSBO decided to sell themselves because they hate real estate agents, or because they don’t want to pay a commission.
 This is not always the case.
 In fact, there are actually three types of FSBOs.
 Here is a quick description of each and a few tips on getting them to list with you: